Blog

 Item Live House Session Bar

-Performance Method Booking (advance reservation) Walk-ins welcome
+How to perform Booking (advance reservation) Walk-ins welcome on the day

-Performance Fee Ticket quota required (¥30,000-50,000) Participation fee ¥1,500-3,000 + 1 drink
+Performance fee Ticket quota (¥30,000–50,000) Participation fee ¥1,500–3,000 + 1 drink

-Performance Format By band unit Individual participation and improvisation
+Performance format Band-based Individual participation and improvisation

-Reservation Performances booked weeks to months in advance Not required (same-day participation OK)
+Booking Performance weeks to months in advance Not required (same-day participation OK)

-Participation Fee Range
+Participation Fee Rates

-Format Participation Fee Drink Total Estimate
+Format Participation Fee Drink Estimated Total

-Session Bar (Regular) ¥1,500-2,500 1 drink (¥500-800) ¥2,000-3,300
+Session Bar (Standard) ¥1,500–2,500 1 drink (¥500–800) ¥2,000–3,300

 Session Bar (Professional Host) ¥2,500–3,500 1 drink ¥3,000–4,300